Inglewood, California

-Inglewood is a city in southwestern Los Angeles County, California, United States, in the Los Angeles metropolitan area.
-As of the 2020 U.S. Census, the city had a population of 107,762.
-It was incorporated on February 14, 1908.
-The city is in the South Bay region of Los Angeles County, near Los Angeles International Airport.
+Inglewood is a city in southwestern Los Angeles County, California, United States, in the Greater Los Angeles metropolitan area.
+As of the 2020 U.S. census, the city had a population of 107,762.
+It is in the South Bay region of Los Angeles County, near Los Angeles International Airport.
+The Inglewood area was developed following the opening of the Venice–Inglewood railway in 1887 and incorporated as a city on February 14, 1908.
+The Inglewood Oil Field is the largest urban oil field in the US.

+The city is a major hub for professional sports with several teams that have played in Inglewood's venues.
+The Kia Forum, an indoor arena, opened in 1967 and hosted the Los Angeles Lakers of the National Basketball Association, Los Angeles Kings of the National Hockey League, and the Los Angeles Sparks of the Women's National Basketball Association, until the opening of Crypto.com Arena in 1999.
+Two National Football League teams—the Los Angeles Rams and Los Angeles Chargers—have played at SoFi Stadium since it opened in 2020; the stadium will also host the opening and closing ceremonies of the 2028 Summer Olympics.
+The Los Angeles Clippers of the National Basketball Association began play at Intuit Dome in 2024.

 History

-The earliest residents of what is now Inglewood were Native Americans who used the Aguaje de Centinela natural springs in today's Edward Vincent Jr. Park (known for most of its history as Centinela Park).
+The earliest residents of what is now Inglewood were Native Americans who used the Aguaje de Centinela natural springs in today's Edward Vincent Sr. Park (known for most of its history as Centinela Park).
 Local historian Gladys Waddingham wrote that these springs took the name Centinela from the hills that rose gradually around them, and which allowed ranchers to watch over their herds," (thus the name centinelas or sentinels).

 Spanish era

-The original settlers of Los Angeles in 1781, one of whom was Spanish soldier Jose Manuel Orchado Machado, "a 23-year-old muleteer from Los Alamos in Sinaloa".
-These settlers, she wrote, were ordered by the officials of the San Gabriel Mission "to graze their animals on the ocean side of Los Angeles in order not to infringe on mission lands."
+Among the original settlers of Los Angeles in 1781 was the Spanish soldier Jose Manuel Orchado Machado, "a 23-year-old muleteer from Los Alamos in Sinaloa".
+These settlers were ordered by the officials of the San Gabriel Mission "to graze their animals on the ocean side of Los Angeles in order not to infringe on mission lands."
 As a result, the settlers, or pobladores, drove some of their cattle to the "lush pasture lands near Centinela Springs", and the first construction there was done by Bruno Ygnacio Ávila, who received a permit in 1822 to build a "corral and hut for his herders."
 The area that is now Inglewood was divided into two rancho grants: Rancho Sausal Redondo and Rancho Aguaje de la Centinela.